-Directions: Get into a push up position, making sure your knees are in line with your hip and back.
+Directions: Get into a push-up position, making sure your knees are in line with your hip and back.
 Run as fast as you can by driving one knee up to your chest, lower and switch so that you are constantly alternating between the two sides.
 Watch to make sure your hips don’t rise!
 Keep them at the same height you started at!
 Make sure to keep breathing during this exercise!
-You can also substitute with jogging in place or jumping jacks!
+You can also substitute for jogging in place or jumping jacks!

 Did you finish and have time left?
 Start the routine over again!

 Check out these awesome and easy recipes for dressings from FitRec Personal Trainer Anna-Marie Forbes.
 Add some color to your dishes in a healthy way with one of the three dressings that she provides the recipes for below.
 Click HERE for a printable version of all three recipes with illustrations.

 Simple ingredients come together to create yummy dressings!
 Pour generously over greens or protein of choice!
 Drizzle over soup or just about anything on your plate!
 Grab a spoon or small cup and you just might find yourself drinking these saucy sauces!
 I found these recipes and they became a hit with my family!
 Let me know which one is your favorite!

 1/2 cup of oil (peanut, canola or vegetable)